LVN to BSN Program in the Dallas Area

 Admission Requirements

-1. Submit a completed WCU application for admission
+1. Submit a completed WCU application for admissions

 4. Achieve a HESI composite score of 76 or higher